madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 };
 {% endhighlight %}

 Here there are some internal python things, which we mostly dont have to worry about very much.
 The first entry in this struct must always be set to `PyModuleDef_HEAD_INIT` (the documentation is very explicit about this), and the `-1` is a flag controling how memory is allocated for module level objects.
-The remaining entries in the struct are of interest to us
+The remaining entries in the struct are

   - `char* m_name`: The name of module.
   - `char* m_doc`: A documentation string for the module.